b-cubed-eu/documentation/src/content/docs/software/dubicube/bootstrap-method-cubes.md

 A particularly insightful approach is comparing indicator values to a reference group.
 In time series analyses, this often means comparing each year’s indicator to a baseline year (e.g., the first or last year in the series).

-To do this, we perform bootstrapping over the difference between indicator values:
+To do this, we perform bootstrapping over the differences between indicator values:

 1. Resample the dataset with replacement
 2. Calculate the indicator for each group (e.g., each year)